 Tip!
 For the line width and brush

 With this drawing, I did something I haven’t done in a long time.
 I changed the brush from G-pen to Pencil and it was a good call.
-The drawing gave a new experience for me and it felt good.
+The drawing gave me a new experience and it felt good.

 The lines weren’t looking so decisive so strong but then again it didn’t have to.
-I wanted this drawing to look more painting like than let’s say vector-like.
-Hard to put it into words what I am meaning here but hopefully you get the idea.
+I wanted this drawing to look more painting-like than let’s say vector-like.
+Hard to put into words what I am meaning here but hopefully you get the idea.

 What should be noted here is that it all comes to the point of what you are aiming for and what style/look you want to achieve with the brush.
 Choose your brush according to that.